Nightbirde: Legacy and honors

-The Marczewski family created The Nightbirde Memorial Fund (nightbirdefoundation.org), a foundation that donates to cancer research, and will help support those unable to afford the treatment they need.
+The Marczewski family created the Nightbirde Foundation, a 501c3 nonprofit that helps encourage and support women with breast cancer.

 America's Got Talent: Extreme honored Nightbirde at the end of the "Auditions 2" episode on February 28, 2022.
 A title card with a photo of her read: "In Memory of Jane 'Nightbirde' Marczewski".

-Inspired by Nightbirde, the Lebanese dance group Mayyas (who received a Golden Buzzer from Sofía Vergara) honored her during the audition episode of AGT's season 17 on June 21, 2022.
-Nightbirde's song "It's OK" also played in the background, during the beginning and ending of their performance.
+Inspired by Nightbirde, the Lebanese female dance troupe The Mayyas honored her during the audition episode of AGT season 17 on June 21, 2022.
+Nightbirde's song "It's OK" also played in the background during the beginning and ending of their performance.
+The Mayyas received the Golden Buzzer from Sofia Vergara.
+The Mayyas would go on to win the season.

 An emotional tribute to Nightbirde was highlighted during an America's Got Talent special on July 5, 2022.
 Judge Simon Cowell and host Terry Crews featured their favorite Golden Buzzer winners, with Nightbirde being ranked the best moment (No. 1), on the retrospective episode.

+In 2023, Nightbirde's music was additionally featured during the AGT season 18 auditions.
+The Mzansi Youth Choir (from Soweto, Johannesburg, South Africa) performed a cover version of her song "It's OK" and received a Golden Buzzer from the audience for the first time in the show's history, which was given by all four judges and Terry Crews.

+In 2024, a drama therapy coach in war-torn Ukraine chose "It's OK" as the title of an original play for her teenage acting students, in which a recording of Nightbirde's rendition of the song was included.
+The experience of the young actors and their coach, to affirm things could be OK despite troubling challenges, was recounted in The New York Times article "For These Teenagers in Ukraine, Hope Arrived at the Stage Door."

+In 2025, Nightbirde's music was featured again during the AGT season 20 "Greatest Golden Buzzers" (episode 8 aired July 22), with a clip of her original performance of "It's OK" and the Mzansi Youth Choir's cover of it.